Police-issued penalty notices

 - theft (shoplifting up to a value of £100, where the stolen goods have been recovered and are still in a good enough condition to be resold, or the retailer has been compensated)

-The £5 levy is used exclusively to improve support services to all victims and witnesses of crime affected by the actions of those who break the law.
+All of the £5 levy is used to improve support services to all victims and witnesses of crime affected by the actions of those who break the law.

-What do I do if I am offered a penalty notice?
+What to do if you are offered a penalty notice

 If you accept a penalty notice you must either pay the full amount or request that the matter be heard by a court within 28 days of the date of issue.
 The penalty notice explains how to pay the penalty or request a court hearing.